harithmorgan/blog/blog_txtfiles/Poem (11.5.22).md

 I cannot help but ponder deeper realities
 Cannot help but wonder

-Are we
+Are we?
-Where are we
+Where are we?
-Where are we meant to be
+Where are we meant to be?
-Where are we meant to be exactly
+Where are we meant to be exactly?
-Where are we meant to be exactly where we are
+Where are we meant to be exactly where we are?